4awpawz/buster/README.md

 From within .buster.json, package.json and when calling from another program, include the *"ignore: "path to file[, path to file]" *key/value* pair.

 ### manifest
-Buster can save a manifest file, named *manifest.json*, to the project's *root directory*.
+Buster can save its manifest to *manifest.json* in the project's *root directory*.

 From the command line, include the *-m/--manifest* option.